gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 The session timeout can be configured with the [SESSION_TIMEOUT](#session-timeout) variable through the environment.

-## Whitelist Service
+## Allowlist Service

-What is it for?
-A protection concept is designed in SAP that uses UI libraries and whitelist service for proper clickjack protection of applications.
-The general idea is that when an html page needs to be rendered in a frame, a check is done by calling the whitelist service to validate if the parent frame is allowed to render the content in a frame.
-The actual check is provided by the whitelist service.
+A protection concept is designed in SAP that uses UI libraries and an allowlist service for proper clickjack protection of applications.
+The general idea is that when an html page needs to be rendered in a frame, a check is done by calling the allowlist service to validate if the parent frame is allowed to render the content in a frame.
+The actual check is provided by the allowlist service.

 ### Enable the service

-To enable the service and open the service endpoint you need to configure the [whitelistService](#whitelistservice-property) property in *xs-app.json*.
+To enable the allowlist service and to open the service endpoint you need to configure the [whitelistService](#whitelistservice-property) property in *xs-app.json*.

 ### Configuring allowed hostnames / domains

-The whitelist service reads allowed hostnames and domains from the environment variable `CJ_PROTECT_WHITELIST`.
+The allowlist service reads allowed hostnames and domains from the environment variable `CJ_PROTECT_WHITELIST`.
 The content is a JSON array of object with the following properties:

 Property | Type | Optional | Description